Shreya-agr09/AZHouseService/README.md

-4.In Professional profile previous service sholuld include only closed or accepted closed both 5.What sholud be done if a professional rejects a service request 6.What if a customer/professional register herself as admin 7.What will happen to the pending sevices if pthe professional deleted his account 8.What will happen if there are some services pending related to thtat customer 9.If admin deletes any professional it will be marked as blocked in profesionals.status as to not lost any data and if they leave themselves it will be marked as left same goes for customer.
+4.In Professional profile previous service sholuld include only closed or accepted closed both 5.What sholud be done if a professional rejects a service request 6.What if a customer/professional register herself as admin 7.What will happen to the pending sevices if the professional deletes his account 8.What will happen if there are some services pending related to that customer 9.If admin deletes any professional it will be marked as blocked in profesionals.status as to not lost any data and if they leave themselves it will be marked as left same goes for customer.

 Service_request status:Requested(Default),Accepted,Rejected,Closed